 This method performs well in the early season during flowering time.

-This is a modified technique of simple pruning which cut off the tips of each sucker above the first fruit cluster.
+This is a modified technique of simple pruning which cuts off the tips of each sucker above the first fruit cluster.

 This performs better in the warm zone and for larger suckers.

-Allow cutting the roots with a spade a few inches from the base of the plant, penetrating the soil 8-10 inches that interrupt the plant’s growth and force it to mature earlier.
+Allow cutting the roots with a spade around 8-12 inches away from the base of the plant.
+Penetrating the soil 8-10 inches surrounding interrupt the plant’s growth and force it to mature earlier.

 Performs better after ripening a few fruit clusters.